of graduate employers say relevant experience is essential to getting a job with them

 Fitness centre manager

 Want to take your studies to the next level?
-Completing the BA (Hons) top-up degree will enable you to move onto our Strength, Conditioning and Performance MSc course.
+Completing the BA (Hons) degree will enable you to move onto our postgraduate courses such as Strength, Conditioning and Performance MSc.

 We are here to support your career goals every step of the way.